JONSASSE/432-2018/assignments/hw6/README.md

-h2oviol | Presence of a water violation: Yes or No sev_housing | % of households with at least 1 of 4 housing problems: overcrowding, high housing costs, or lack of kitchen or plumbing facilities drive_alone | % of workers who drive alone to work age-adj-mortality | premature age-adjusted mortality dm_prev | % with a diabetes diagnosis freq_phys_distress | % in frequent physical distress freq_mental_distress | % in frequent mental distress
+h2oviol | Presence of a water violation: Yes or No sev_housing | % of households with at least 1 of 4 housing problems: overcrowding, high housing costs, or lack of kitchen or plumbing facilities drive_alone | % of workers who drive alone to work age.adj.mortality | premature age-adjusted mortality dm_prev | % with a diabetes diagnosis freq_phys_distress | % in frequent physical distress freq_mental_distress | % in frequent mental distress